What You’ll Learn

 You can avoid these problems by never letting your propane run out.

 For a large tank, the best way to do this is by reading the gauge.
-For smaller tanks, you can perform the water test of weight test.
+For smaller tanks, you can perform the water test or the weight test.
 Remember, never let your tank get below 20 percent.

 Do you need to refill your propane tank?
 We can help!
 Make sure you take a look at some of our services.